NVComputing/nvcomputingsite/resources/languages.md

 about every language.** If there is a language you don't see here and you would like to add it, please contact the captains.

 ## Java
-Java, not to be confused with *Javascript*, is probably one of, if not the most widely known language in our computing team, thanks to
+Java, not to be confused with *JavaScript*, is probably one of, if not the most widely known language in our computing team, thanks to
 AP Computer Science A. One notable use of Java (of the many, of course) is the mildly popular video game *Minecraft: Java Edition*.
 Java is an **object-oriented** programming language, because 90% of what we do in Java is create objects and use them to create other objects.